 Roofed accommodations are available April to October, so if you want to visit the parks in winter, you’ll have to stay nearby – as my dog Victor and I did at Arrowhead Provincial Park (see here) to check out the skijoring.

-Of course, there are rules: pick up after your dog, don’t leave them alone and keep them on leash unless you’re at an off-leash zone … and there are a few:
+Of course, there are rules -pick up after your dog, don’t leave them alone and keep them on leash unless you’re at an off-leash zone … and there are a few provincial parks that have off-leash zones:

 - One of our favourites is at Chutes Falls fenced off-leash run where we stopped for a run after visiting the dog-friendly sites in Sudbury, Ontario.